Allergy vs severe reaction

 There are a few things you can do to lessen your chance of being stung, such as not wearing perfume outside, or not wearing brightly-colored clothing.

-First aid steps
+First aid for bee stings

 Sometimes bee stings happen.
 That’s life.
 And here’s what you do: